gumaerc-testorg/21l.471-spring-2004/content/pages/syllabus.md

 Class Schedule
 --------------

-The schedule (see [calendar]({{< baseurl >}}/pages/calendar)) shows the reading you should have done by a given day: it's designed to spread your reading fairly evenly across the semester (e.g., if four class sessions are devoted to a novel, you should read at least a quarter of the novel for each of those sessions).
+The schedule (see {{% resource_link e8af783d-31be-1fe1-9d71-670be1c259f0 "calendar" %}}) shows the reading you should have done by a given day: it's designed to spread your reading fairly evenly across the semester (e.g., if four class sessions are devoted to a novel, you should read at least a quarter of the novel for each of those sessions).
 In class, however, I'll go slower over some parts, faster over others.

 Student Work
 ------------